-We estimate that the net proceeds from the sale of on an assumed initial public offering price of \$\ \text{per share}, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of on an assumed initial public offering price of \$ common shares that we are selling in this offering will be approximately , based per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price would increase or decrease, respectively, the net proceeds to us by approximately \$\(\), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
-Similarly, an increase or decrease of one million common shares sold in this offering by us would increase or decrease our net proceeds by \$\(\), assuming the initial public offering price of \$\(\) per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), remains the same and after deducting the estimated underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price would increase or decrease, respectively, the net proceeds to us by approximately \$ , assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
+Similarly, an increase or decrease of one million common shares sold in this offering by us would increase or decrease our net proceeds by \$ , assuming the initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), remains the same and after deducting the estimated underwriting discounts and commissions.
 We do not expect that a change in the initial price to the public or the number of shares by these amounts would have a material effect on uses of the proceeds from this offering, although it may change the time at which we will need to seek additional capital.

-The principal purposes of selling our common shares in this offering are to obtain additional capital, to create a public market for our common shares and to facilitate our future access to the public equity markets.
-We intend to use the net proceeds from this offering for capital expenditures and other general corporate purposes.
-We may also use a portion of the net proceeds for the acquisition of technologies or businesses that complement our business, although we have no present commitments or agreements to enter into any such acquisitions or investments.
+The principal purposes of selling our common shares in this offering are to increase our financial flexibility, obtain additional capital, to create a public market for our common shares and to facilitate our future access to the public equity markets.
+We have not quantified or allocated any specific portion of the net proceeds for any particular purpose.
+We anticipate that we will use the net proceeds from this offering for capital expenditures and other general corporate purposes, including to fund investments in technologies, for working capital to fund our growth strategies described elsewhere in this prospectus and to pursue strategic acquisitions that complement our business, although we have no present commitments, agreements or understandings to enter into any such transactions.

-We have not yet determined our anticipated expenditures and therefore cannot estimate the amounts to be used for each of the purposes discussed above.
 The amounts and timing of any expenditures will vary depending on the amount of cash generated by our operations, competitive and technological developments and the rate of growth, if any, of our business.
 Accordingly, our management will have significant flexibility in applying the net proceeds from this offering, and investors will be relying on the judgment of our management regarding the application of these net proceeds.
 Pending the uses described above, we intend to invest the net proceeds from this offering in short-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
 The goal with respect to the investment of these net proceeds will be capital preservation and liquidity so that these funds are readily available to fund our operations.